Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 4. Sofitel Kuala Lumpur

 If variety is your cup of tea, then you won’t have to look further beyond Sofitel Kuala Lumpur‘s Mid-Autumn offerings.
-Prices start from MYR 168 for the Classic Jade Set containing four mooncakes, followed by the Premium Blue Moon Set at MYR 252.
-And if that isn’t enough, you could even have a bottle of wine bundled with the Premium Blue Moon Set, for an additional MYR 127.
+Prices start from MYR 168 (INR 3,040.80) for the Classic Jade Set containing four mooncakes, followed by the Premium Blue Moon Set at MYR 252 (INR 4,561.20).
+And if that isn’t enough, you could even have a bottle of wine bundled with the Premium Blue Moon Set, for an additional MYR 127 (INR 2,298.70).
 The packaging is especially noteworthy, being presented as a tote bag.

 Pick from between baked and snow skin varieties, which contain an assortment of fillings such as Black Sesame Lotus Paste, Pure White Lotus Paste, and more exotic inclinations including Bamboo Charcoal with Green Tea Paste and Yam with Tiramisu Paste.